Terminus07/superscraper/README.md

 `Spider` objects will be created and appended to the `spiders.json` file based on the `type` parameter. `type` represents a `scrapy.json` or a `selenium.json` file.
 If a custom .json file is passed in, it must be structured appropriately.

+For more information about how to define spiders, see [Spider Definition](#spider-definition)

+### Spider Definition

+A `Spider` object is used to define the behavior of the website(s) in question during the crawling process. `Spider` objects inherit from the base `scrapy.Spider` class, with the added benefit of translating crawling processes to .json files and vice versa.

 #### scrapy.json example